-In today’s tech-driven and ultra-competitive music landscape, how you pitch to execs is almost as important as the quality of your music.
-During a recent Songtradr Happy Hour event, three longtime music industry pros shared tips on giving a winning pitch.
+In today’s ultra-competitive music landscape, how you pitch to execs is almost as important as the quality of your music.
+So how do you get your music heard?
+Here are critical pointers from three longtime music industry pros.

 Digital Music News was on hand for the hour-long discussion, which was replete with pro tips centering on how to get your music heard by big-name professionals, brands, and, ultimately, audiences.
 Longtime film composer Matthew Head, established songwriter Andy Love, and Emmy-winning television writer Yule Caise participated in the virtual happening.